arshjs/kubernotes/src/chapters/network-policy.md

 # Network Policy

-> A Network Policy is a specification that controls the networking behavior between pods.
+A Network Policy is a specification that controls the networking behavior between pods.

-Shorthand: `netpol`

-Creation:
+### Creation:

 ```bash
 kubectl apply -f network-policy.yaml